 Tying Symbolism and Irony in “Our Christmas Reunion” by Edward Chinhanhu

 When the African continent, and especially the Southern region, was grappling with HIV/AIDS pandemic, SIDA, in collaboration with the University of Cape Town, used literature to raise awareness by showing how communities were dealing with the disease.
 Edward Chinhanhu’s short story Our Christmas Reunion is among the pieces that shone in the ‘Share Your Story about HIV/AIDS’ creative writing competition and anthologized in Nobody Ever Said AIDS: Poems and Stories from Southern Africa.
 A story that interweaves love, family, innocence, loss, sex education, and AIDS so well that in the end, every one of the themes is felt in equal measure.Continue Reading

 The Theme of Regret in ‘The Road Not Taken’ by Robert Frost

 Robert Frost’s famous poem ‘The Road Not Taken’ has been anthologized in plentiful collections and quoted in a multitude of settings, some without even knowing it.

 Motivational speakers, pastors, promotion, and award speeches all tout its main theme of individualism and ‘following your own path’.
 How they took a different career path or made an infamous decision and that has put them at that podium.
 The poem’s last three lines often sum up these powerful talks,Continue Reading

-And I think this is partly the reason that the short story is still a success among Jackson’s readers; unknown to the reader, she builds on suspense that we only come to realize in the end.
-The hints that Jackson provides throughout the story only become evident to the reader after the first read.
-It is then that we go back to the story, from the beginning, and start seeing the instances of foreshadowing in bolder colors.Continue reading
+And I think this is partly the reason this short story is still a success among Jackson’s readers; unknown to the reader, she builds on suspense that we only come to realize in the end.
+The hints that Jackson provides throughout the story only become evident after the first read.
+It is then that we go back to the story from the beginning and start seeing these instances of foreshadowing in bolder colors.Continue reading